Motoring taxation in the United Kingdom: Future tax revenue reduction

 A 2012 study by the Institute for Fiscal Studies (IFS) funded by the RAC Foundation found that the government's drive to promote green vehicles with a lower carbon footprint could result in a significant loss of revenue from motoring taxes, estimated at billion by 2029 at current prices, according to forecasts by the Office for Budget Responsibility.
 This revenue decline is partly due to improved vehicle efficiency and the growth of plug-in electric vehicles.
 Among the options available to the government to offset the loss, a further increase of the duty on petrol and diesel or the introduction of new taxes on alternative energy sources such as electricity for vehicles were considered.
-However, due to lack of popularity of the former and the risks of hindering the entire green vehicle strategy, the IFS study recommended to introduce a nationwide system of road pricing to charge drivers by each mile driven, with higher pricing in congested areas at peak times, while reducing the existing motoring taxes.
+However, due to lack of popularity of the former and the risks of hindering the entire green vehicle strategy, the IFS study recommended to introduce a nationwide system of road pricing to charge drivers by distance driven, with higher pricing in congested areas at peak times, while reducing the existing motoring taxes.
 Under this strategy drivers in the countryside would be likely to pay less, as rural motorists are currently overtaxed according to the study.